 Just where do you start? is the zig-zag line a performance indicator for the coming season?
 Why is that such a horrible shade of lime green?
 Why does the top right-hand quadrant look like someone's accidentally split brown paint over it?
 Dreadful.

 For a start, orange and grey don't really work together and, secondly, the top half just seems to be a strange assortment of different sized oblongs.
 Utterly nonsensical.

 You have to give them credit for trying, but this must surely be filed under "cowboy tassles and football shirts should never mix".

 Regularly voted the worst strip of all time and for good reason: whoever thought that a brown strip was a good idea?
 The one bonus was that you wouldn't look any different after a mudbath January match.

 It's got a terrible sponsor, the fonts must have been chosen by a 4-year-old and it looks like it took 2 minutes to design.
-Most baffling, though, are the arms, which have been adorned by permanent black armbands: poor County will look like they're commemorating someone's death every time they step on the pitch.
+Most baffling, though, are the arms, which have been adorned by permanent black armbands: poor County must have looked like they were commemorating someone's death every time they stepped on the pitch.

 Tartan should only be seen in the crowd - and only then in the form of kilts and 'comedy' tartan caps with ginger hair in the Tartan Army.
 It should never, repeat, never be used on a football shirt.
 Glad we've made that clear.

 For some inexplicable reason, Dundee United decided to go 'Jackson Pollock' on us in 1993.
 If we found out this was created by a toddler flicking black paint at a canvas we would genuinely not be surprised.
 Woeful.